appifyhub/charts/url-shortener/README.md

-# shrtn URL Shortener
+# URL Shortener (Shlink)

-This directory contains the Kubernetes (K8s) configuration and Helm chart manifests for deploying shrtn, a self-hosted URL shortener.
-Learn more at [shrtn.io](https://shrtn.io) and [GitHub](https://github.com/CordlessWool/shrtn).
+This directory contains the Kubernetes (K8s) configuration and Helm chart manifests for deploying a URL shortener powered by Shlink.
+Learn more at [Shlink](https://shlink.io).

 ### How to use this?

 Most of the prerequisites are available for exploration in the [root-level README](../README.md).
-This document will focus only on the specific steps needed to deploy shrtn.
+This document will focus only on the specific steps needed to deploy the URL shortener.

 Prerequisites: